 When classroom time does not fulfill a student's learning needs, they need further support.
 Communities in Schools of Jacksonville provides this support for many students through the Duval Reads literacy programs.
 Tutors work intensively with students in grades K9, both one-on-one and in small groups, to raise students’ reading comprehension by at least one letter grade.
 The program has been in place since 1999 and has worked with more than 7,500 children.

 Because the Jacksonville area has such a large military population, another of our literacy initiatives is The DREAM Project, which involves active-duty military personnel and veterans as mentors and tutors for military-dependent students.
 (DREAM stands for Duval Reads Engaging America’s Military .)
 The program has two main objectives: improving the children’s overall lives through literacy and mentoring; and creating connections with other individuals in the area’s military community to improve the Jacksonville area through service to the wider community.

 Tutors from Communities In Schools of Jacksonville work closely with students to show personal interest and provide the intensive instruction that some children need to overcome specific learning hurdles.
 Site coordinators at each school may also be involved in resolving other issues that interfere with the child’s learning and success: for example, making sure they have a quiet place to study, receive adequate food and health care, and have a safe home environment.

-Communities In Schools has shown a remarkable success rate in helping students with literacy and other school related struggles.
+Communities In Schools has shown a remarkable success rate in helping students with literacy programs and other school-related struggles.
 Of the students helped, 99% stay in school, 93% continue on to the next grade level, 93% graduate, and 85% meet academic improvement goals.